 Physician Assistant Studies Admissions Requirements

-- “Completion of CASPA application in full by deadline (given at https://caspa.liaisoncas.com/applicant-ux/#/login).
+- “Completion of CASPA application in full by the deadline (given at https://caspa.liaisoncas.com/applicant-ux/#/login).
+The application cycle for the 2021-22 review in CASPA begins on April 29, 2021.
 Application materials will be reviewed in CASPA only.
 We will not meet with applicants or review materials outside the formal CASPA process.”

 - Three (3) letters of recommendation on professional letterhead are required.
 At least one letter of recommendation must be from a health care professional.

 - A current resume or curriculum vitae (CV).

 - An essay in 400 words or less addressing the following:

 "We seek to eliminate healthcare disparity and improve the wellbeing of underserved populations by developing competent, compassionate, and mindful clinicians who may not share a similar background as their patients.
 Tell us about an experience that has broadened your own view of cultural competence and has enhanced your ability to understand those unlike yourself."

 - Bachelor's degree with minimum 3.0 overall GPA, including the following prerequisite courses:

 - Anatomy and Physiology I & II (Minimum 6 credit hours) *Separate physiology courses may not require a lab